oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

     !["Click App Builder"](images/edit-page.png "")

-    >Note: Page number may vary depending on your application.
+    >Note: The page number may vary depending on your application.

 3. From the left pane, select **Events** region.
 In the Property Editor, select the following: